Slvijay03/Tourism/Tour-Project-main/README.md

 Used media queries to ensure the design is responsive and looks good on different screen sizes, including tablets and smartphones.
 Additional Elements:

-Integrated Font Awesome and Iconscout for icons to improve the user interface.
-Utilized CSS grid and flexbox for layout design, making the site adaptable to various screen sizes.
-This approach ensures that the website is both visually appealing and functional, providing an excellent user experience for visitors looking for travel and adventure information.
 -------------------------------------------------------------------------------------------------------------------------------------------------